How to Change Washington LLC Address | A Step-by-Step Guide

 For you to update the registered office address, you need to have the following;

-• Your Washington LLC must obtain a Certificate of Existence from the Washington Secretary of State, confirming that it has complied with all filing and tax obligations in the state of Washington.
+1. Your Washington LLC must obtain a Certificate of Existence from the Washington Secretary of State, confirming that it has complied with all filing and tax obligations in the state of Washington.

-• Your Washington LLC must conduct a name search on Washington Secretary of State Corporations and Charities Filing System to ensure that its desired name is available for use in the state of Washington.
+2. Your Washington LLC must conduct a name search on Washington Secretary of State Corporations and Charities Filing System to ensure that its desired name is available for use in the state of Washington.
 However, if you do not wish to file your LLC right away but want to hold the name that you have decided on, then you can reserve your LLC name for 180 days.
-You must file a name reservation application in the Washington Secretary of State to keep the name.
+You must file a name reservation application with the Washington Secretary of State to keep the name.

-• Your Washington LLC should prepare and file the Articles of Domestication with the Washington Secretary of State, providing information about its existing Washington LLC, its desired Washington LLC name, and its new registered office address in Washington.
+3. Your Washington LLC should prepare and file the Articles of Domestication with the Washington Secretary of State, providing information about its existing Washington LLC, its desired Washington LLC name, and its new registered office address in Washington.

 In Washington, your Registered Agent must: